Best Crab Cakes

 5 from 9 votes

 Crab cakes are one of my very favorite tasty appetizers.
 We’re picky about our seafood around here, and we won’t stand for anything that tastes too “fishy”.
-Plus I like to add spices and flavors to enhance the natural freshness of the sweet crab.
+Fresh crab is key.
+Then I like to add some unique spices and flavors to enhance the natural freshness of the sweet crab.
+I have had many crab cakes at restaurants but nothing has even come close to as good as my homemade recipe.

-These classic crab cakes taste fancy but could not be easier to make!
-These are such fun to serve during the summertime with our homemade tartar sauce and french fries, or a simple garden salad.
-They’re also fun to serve buffet-style during the holidays.
-Read on for tips on making the very best crab cakes!
+These classic crab cakes look fancy but could not be easier to make!
+I love to cook them up as an appetizer or eat them as my main dish with our homemade tartar sauce and french fries, or a simple garden salad.
+I’m going to let you in on all my best tips for making the very best crab cakes!

 • Eggs – A thickener to the crab mixture.
 Eggs will bind the mixture together giving it a filling and delicious flavor at the same time.